s1155003185/VCCProjectGenerator/README.md

 - Field names should be long form and capital letter.
 - Field names should having component with descending order.
 E.g. WorkspaceSource instead of SourceWorkspace
 - All fields should use macro in class_macro.hpp.
 - Not allow to use using namespace std, there are so many bugs.
-If want to use std library, please use std::wstring etc. Now only support <string>, will enhance to support all system type
+If want to use std library, please use std::wstring etc.
+- The program is based on std::wstring.
+Should not use std::string.
+- Only support basic type with std::wstring as Other language may not support the type defined in C++.
 - Does not allow ClassA contains ClassB and ClassB contains ClassA.
 As there is Clone method in Macro which is not trivial.

 Procedure